Companies that use Zapier

 All IPaaS Zapier

-Zapier We detected 2,429 customers using Zapier and 290 customers with estimated renewals in the next 3 months.
+Zapier We detected 2,529 companies using Zapier and 316 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (23%) and the most common company size is 51-200 employees (32%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: We track companies who subscribe to a Team Plan or higher on Zapier.
+We also track companies that are:

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login